paedu/reactive-eventsourcing/README.md

 *  [Backend Readme.md](eventsourcing-backend/README.md)
 *  [Frontend Readme.md](eventsourcing-frontend/README.md)

-### Backend
+#### Backend
 The backend part is based on Akka's actor system, Akka Streams and Akka Http.

-### Frontend
+#### Frontend
 In order to demonstrate the eventsourcing pattern also in the frontend, we use Redux in combination with Angular.

-### Hints
+## Run instruction hints
-You should be able to run the example i.e. both parts "as is" i.e. without installing and setting up additional libs or middleware.
+You should be able to run the example (both parts) "as is", i.e. without installing and setting up additional libs or middleware.
 However you should consider some hints in order to get this example running without problems:

 #### Backend
-* Use Java 11 to run the example
+* Use Java 11 as runtime for this example
 * Either the Lombok plugin should be installed or lombok's annotation processor should be configured in your IDE to avoid compile time errors.
 Although I'm not a fan of this kind of code generation it makes the code more clear here and strips it down to the essential.
-* So that we can simulate an inbound command source (without additional middleware) we use the file `resources/verkehrsmittel.csv` acting as an inbound command source which streams commands to the backend; one line means one single command.
+* So that we can simulate an inbound streaming source (without additional middleware) we use the file `resources/verkehrsmittel.csv` acting as an inbound command source which continuously streams commands to the backend; one line here means a single command.
   Copy the file outside of your workspace (IDE) to avoid the circumstance, that your IDE will continuously scan or index it.
   The new file path must be configured in the `resources/application.conf` under the key `eventsourcing.command-file.path`(file system path, not class path!)
 * Make sure your copy of the file is encoded in utf-8 and you use the right line feeds depending on your os (windows: CR LF, *nix: LF)